msteinert/bstring/doc/comparisons.md

 Comparison With Microsoft's CString Class
 -----------------------------------------

-Although developed independently, CBStrings have very similar functionality to Microsoft's CString class.
-The bstring library has significant advantages over
+The bstring library has significant advantages over CString:
-CString:

 1. Bstrlib is a C-library as well as a C++ library (using the C++ wrapper)